tjukanovt/QGIS-tutorial/README.md

 Originally created for a QGIS workshop, but the materials are open for everyone to use/copy/improve.

 There are three basic tasks with instructions and sample data in the sample_data folder.
+They do not contain step by step instructions for each, but will give you the necessary input data and a brief description of steps you need to take to do the tasks.

 ## Download QGIS
 Before you can find QGIS installers for your OS here: